My Story

 As a Level 2 Internal Family Systems (IFS) Practitioner, I’ve had the honor of helping hundreds of people find relief from similar trauma.

 I can help you along the same path.
+Check out what an IFS session sounds like.
+Link at the bottom of the page.

 It has taken me many years to understand something: the churches I grew up in were filled with genuinely loving people, and at the same time, they were embedded within a system shaped by fear, control, and power.